 The call is structured around four areas:

-- transformative adaptation
+- Transformative adaptation

-- survivor led humanitarian response
+- Survivor-led humanitarian response

-- enhancing local capacity through risk reduction
+- Enhancing local capacity through understanding and reducing risk

-- risk management-development co-benefits
+- Risk management-development co-benefits

 ESRC will host a town hall meeting to explain the ambitions of this call in more detail.
 The town hall meeting will be held in central London on 7 February 2019.
 This event is open to anyone with an interest in the GCRF and development research opportunities, but tickets must be booked in advance.